Zaria (wrestler): Debut and ZaRuca (2024–2026)

 After NXT Deadline, Zaria formed a partnership with fellow Iron Survivor Challenge competitor Sol Ruca, with the pair later colloquially known as ZaRuca.
-The pair won their first tag team match on the 4 February 2025 episode of NXT against Tatum Paxley and Gigi Dolin.
-On 1 April episode of NXT, Zaria defeated Lash Legend to qualify for the six-woman ladder match for the vacant NXT Women's North American Championship (vacated by Stephanie Vaquer on the same night) at NXT Stand & Deliver on 19 April, where the title was won by Ruca.
+According to Zaria, the pairing was originally meant to be a one-off.
+The pair won their first tag team match on 4 February 2025 episode of NXT against Tatum Paxley and Gigi Dolin.
+On 1 April episode of NXT, Zaria defeated Lash Legend to qualify for the six-woman ladder match for the vacant NXT Women's North American Championship at NXT Stand & Deliver on 19 April, where the title was won by Ruca.
 Zaria made her main roster debut appearance on 11 July episode of SmackDown, where she accompanied Ruca in the latter's fatal four-way match against the other three representatives of the Evolution WWE Women's Tag Team Championship fatal four-way tag team match involving champions The Judgment Day (Raquel Rodriguez and Roxanne Perez), Charlotte Flair and Alexa Bliss, and The Kabuki Warriors (Asuka and Kairi Sane).
 Two days later at Evolution, ZaRuca failed to win the titles.
 On 3 October episode of SmackDown, Zaria wrestled her main roster debut match where ZaRuca defeated The Green Regime (Chelsea Green and Alba Fyre).
 On 17 October episode of SmackDown, ZaRuca unsuccessfully challenged for the WWE Women's Tag Team Championship with Ruca injuring her left knee in the process.
 On the following episode of NXT, Zaria offered to defend the NXT Women's North American Championship on Ruca's behalf at NXT Halloween Havoc on 25 October against Blake Monroe, where Zaria lost the title to Monroe.
 At Night 1 of NXT: Gold Rush on 18 November, during Ruca's NXT Women's North American Championship match against Monroe, Zaria threw in the towel on Ruca's behalf, leading to a backstage argument between the two.
-At Night 2 of NXT: Gold Rush airing on tape delay on the following week, Zaria, who qualified to the Women's Speed Championship Tournament final, lost to Fallon Henley for the title vacated by Ruca.
+At Night 2 of NXT: Gold Rush aired on tape delay on the following week, Zaria, who qualified to the WWE Women's Speed Championship Tournament final, lost to Fallon Henley for the title vacated by Ruca.

+On the 20 January 2026 episode of NXT, ZaRuca defeated Fatal Influence (Fallon Henley and Lainey Reid) and WrenQCC (Wren Sinclair and Kendal Grey) in a triple threat tag team match to earn a TNA Knockouts World Tag Team Championship match.
+They failed to defeat The Elegance Brand (Heather by Elegance and M by Elegance) for the titles on the 3 February episode of NXT after infighting between the pair.